SwissDataScienceCenter/renku/docs/how-to-guides/02_own_machine/session-running-locally.rst

     ----------  --------  ------------------------------------------------------------
     f1693c198e  running   http://0.0.0.0:56674/?token=910ca732ef574049a22d41d0f1109f56

-You can also use the session ID to call `renku session open <ID>`, which opens your browser window for you.
+You can also use the session ID to call :meth:`renku session open ID <renku.ui.cli.session>`, which opens your browser window for you.

 .. code-block:: shell-session